 Prevention of Bribery and Compliance with the Anti-Monopoly Act

-The basic philosophy of the Advantest Group, which is embodied in the ADVANTEST Way and Code of Conduct, attaches great importance to being aware of one's responsibilities to society, and to the maintenance of integrity in one's conduct.
+The basic philosophy of the Advantest Group, which is embodied in the ADVANTEST Way, attaches great importance to the awareness of one's responsibilities to society, and to the maintenance of integrity in one's conduct.
 Advantest implements a variety of measures to prevent the occurrence of bribery or other corrupt practices, and to prevent anti-competitive behavior.

 Prevention of Bribery and Other Corrupt Practices

-As a supplement to the Code of Conduct, Advantest has also formulated an Anti-corruption and Anti-bribery Policy, which clarifies, in detail, Advantest's rules in relation to prevention of bribery and other forms of corruption throughout the world.
+As a supplement to The ADVANTEST Way, Advantest has also formulated an Anti-corruption and Anti-bribery Policy, which clarifies, in detail, Advantest's rules in relation to the prevention of bribery and other forms of corruption throughout the world.

-To ensure that all Advantest employees fully understand the Policy, and to ensure that they do not engage in behavior that violates law or regulations in any country, all employees throughout the Advantest Group are required to undergo Anti-corruption and Anti-bribery Training on an annual basis.
+To ensure that all Advantest employees fully understand the Policy, and to ensure that they do not engage in behavior that violates law or regulations in any country, all employees throughout the Advantest Group are required to undergo Anti-corruption and Anti-bribery Training (e-learning) every year.

-Furthermore, there was one incident handled that violated the internal regulations related to anti-corruption and anti-bribery in fiscal 2017.
+In fiscal 2018, there was no incident that violated the internal regulations related to anti-corruption and anti-bribery.